varmd/wayward/README.md

 Since 1.2.5 it is now possible to set numeric, up to six digit, pincodes for the lock screen.
 Pincodes for now are only entered with keyboard.
 Use Enter to confirm pincode, Backspace to erase entered pincode.
-To set a pincode run as root:
+To set a pincode run as root wayward-set-pincode, and then restart weston.
+For example

     wayward-set-pincode 335545 username

 ## Changelog

+1.3.0 - Update to Weston 13.0.
+Add red color option to the wayward-terminal.
+Add list of open apps without minimized apps.

 1.2.5 - Add pincode to lock screen